Pope Dioscorus I of Alexandria: Reception of Eutyches

 Eutyches was an archimandrite in Constantinople.
 In his opposition to Nestorianism, he seemed to take an equally extreme, although opposite view.
 Eutyches claimed to be a faithful follower of Cyril.
 In November 448, Flavian, Bishop of Constantinople held a synod regarding a point of discipline connected with the province of Sardis.
 Eutyches had been accusing various personages of covert Nestorianism, and at the end of the session of this synod one of those inculpated, Eusebius, Bishop of Dorylaeum, brought the question forward, and proffered a counter charge of heresy against the archimandrite.
 Eutyches was summoned to clarify his position regarding the nature of Christ.
-Finding his response unsatisfactory, the synod condemned and exiled Eutyches.
+When asked whether Christ was in two natures after the union, Eutyches responded by stating: "I confess that our Lord was of two natures before the union, but after the union, one nature...
+I follow the teaching of the blessed Cyril and the holy Fathers and the holy Athanasius, because they speak of two natures before the union, but after the union and incarnation, they speak not of two natures but of one nature."
+Flavian had demanded that Eutyches confess two natures.
+Finding his response unsatisfactory, the synod condemned and exiled Eutyches as well as excommunicating anyone associated with him.

 Eutyches appealed against this decision, labeling Flavian a Nestorian, and received the support of Dioscorus.
 In his famous Tome, Pope Leo I confirmed Flavian's theological position but as he concluded that Eutyches had erred through ignorance, he also requested that Eutyches should be readmitted if he repented.